 - Transition notes from previous settings.

 - Photographs and videos.

+- Written observations.

 - Work completed by pupils.

-- Summative and formative assessments.
+- Summative and formative assessments on O Track.

 - Anecdotal evidence.

 - Comments and evidence provided by parents/carers.

-To capture the child's 'learning journey' we use the online learning journal 'Seesaw'.
-We gather photos and videos and share these with families.
-Seesaw has enabled us to establish excellent links between school and home.
+To capture the child's 'learning journey' we use the online learning journal 'Tapestry'.
+We gather photos, videos and quotes from the children and assess this evidence daily, making links to 'Development Matters'.
+Tapestry has enabled us to establish excellent links between school and home.
+Parents can send us photos, videos and quotes from their child at home.